drPeidos/ssrptc-fork/README.md

    also you have to comment out 'reset_goto = 1' in Phoebe.ini in the root of the sdcard

-   however with a 128gb card and over 100 games, rmenu_013 doesnt work and only rmenu_020 and rmenu_kai_6314 work...
+   however with a 128gb card and over 100 games, rmenu_013 doesnt work and only rmenu_020 and rmenu_kai_6314 work... also high_speed = 1 needs to be commented out otherwise it wont boot anything

 ```